sargentJE/myaccess-email-campaign/LinkedInPosts/07-why-we-pay/post.md

 No. We pay every disabled tester for their time.

-During a recent test, one of our testers reached a product comparison page.
-The images had alt text like "image1" and "product-photo-final.jpg".
+During a recent test, one of our testers reached a section with product icons.
+Her screen reader just said "image" for each one.
+No description.
+No context.

-She couldn't tell which product was which.
-She couldn't complete the task.
+She couldn't tell what the icons meant.
+She couldn't complete the comparison.

 That's the kind of thing our testers find.
-And spotting it takes knowledge, focus, and years of lived experience.
+Spotting it takes knowledge, focus, and years of lived experience.

 That's expertise.
 And expertise deserves payment.